yhuuuu/PlantSeeker_FrontEnd/README.md

 # PlantSeeker

 Welcome to the PlantSeeker App!
-This application allows users to identify plants by uploading images or providing image URLs.
-It leverages powerful AI technology to analyze images and provide accurate identification results.
+This application allows users to identify plants by uploading image or providing image URs.
+It leverages powerful AI technology to analyze image and provide accurate identification results.
 Whether the user is a seasoned botanist or just starting the journey into the world of plants, this app makes it easy to identify and learn about the flora around them.

 ## Features